HannahEA/social-network/README.md

 # How To Run social-network

 # to run 'social-network' in Docker:
-1. In VSC terminal type: docker-compose up
+1. In VSC terminal access 'social-network' root folder and type: docker-compose up
 2. When images have been built and the containers are running, go to browser url address and type: http//localhost:3000